Lyquix/tpl_lyquix/docs/install.md

 ### Updating the Template

-Follow the same steps as in the First Install.
+Follow the same steps as in the First Install:

+  1. Download the latest template package from https://github.com/Lyquix/tpl_lyquix/releases/latest.
+  2. Install the package using Joomla extension manager.